dabbu-knowledge-platform/cli/CONTRIBUTING.md

 $ git rebase upstream/main
 ```

-This ensures that your working branch has the latest changes from `gamemaker1/dabbu-cli` main.
+This ensures that your working branch has the latest changes from `dabbu-knowledge-platform/cli` main.

 ### Step 7: Test

 Bug fixes and features should always come with tests.
 Please test your own code adequately.
 Also, before finally pushing your code, clone it into a fresh environment (different user or maybe a different computer) and make sure it works just as fine.
-Make sure you test the executables in the `dist/` directory, not just the \*.js files.
+Make sure you test the executables in the `dist/` directory.

 ### Step 8: Document

 Once your commits are ready to go - with adequate testing - begin the process of documenting your code.
-All the docs are located in the `docs/` folder.
+The code **must** be heavily commented, so future contributors can move around and make changes easily.

-If you feel the documentation is a bit unfriendly to beginners, feel free to change it as you wish.
+If you are adding new features, or making changes to the behaviour of existing features, make sure you create a separate pull request in the [user docs repository](https://github.com/dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/), and add relevant info to the `impls/cli.md` page.

 The documentation uses jekyll.
 To set up jekyll on your computer and make changes to the documentation, follow [this](https://docs.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) guide.